 During the late summer of 1862, Confederate forces attempted a three-pronged strategic advance into the North.
 The only coordinated Confederate attempt to carry the conflict to the enemy ended in disaster.
-The offensive strategy included Antietam, Maryland; Kentucky; and the northern Mississippi campaign, referred to as the Iuka and Corinth Operations.
+The offensive strategy included Antietam, Maryland, Kentucky, and the northern Mississippi campaign referred to as the Iuka and Corinth Operations.
 This third campaign into Mississippi led to the devastating and little-studied defeats at Iuka and Mississippi — defeats that would open the way for Grant’s attack on Vicksburg, Mississippi.
-The last battle of the Iuka and Corinth Campaign took place Hatchie’s Bridge Tennessee.
+The last battle of the Iuka and Corinth Campaign took place at Hatchie’s Bridge, Tennessee.

-Ord arrived on time and skirmishing ensued between his reconnaissance patrol and Confederate pickets, about six miles from Iuka, before nightfall.
-Rosecrans informed Grant that he would not arrive at Iuka on the 18th but, would begin his march at 4:30 am, the next morning.
+Ord arrived on time, and skirmishing ensued between his reconnaissance patrol and Confederate pickets, about six miles from Iuka, before nightfall.
+Rosecrans informed Grant that he would not arrive at Iuka on the 18th but would begin his march at 4:30 am the next morning.
 On the 19th, Ord sent Price a message demanding that he surrender, but Price refused.
-At the same time, Price received dispatches from Van Dorn suggesting that their two armies rendezvous, as soon as possible, at Rienzi for attacks on the Federal forces in the area.
-Price informed Van Dorn that the military situation had changed so he could not evacuate Iuka immediately.
+At the same time, Price received dispatches from Van Dorn suggesting that their two armies rendezvous, as soon as possible, at Rienzi for attacks on the area’s Federal forces.
+Price informed Van Dorn that the military situation had changed, so he could not evacuate Iuka immediately.
 He did, however, issue orders for his men to prepare for a march the next day, to rendezvous with Van Dorn.

 Rosecrans’ army marched early on the 19th, but, instead of using two roads as directed, he followed the Jacinto (Bay Springs) Road.
 After considering the amount of time that Rosecrans required to reach Iuka, Grant determined that he probably would not arrive on the 19th, so he ordered Ord to await the sound of fighting between Rosecrans and Price before engaging the Confederates.
 As Rosecrans advanced, his men fought actions with Confederate troops at points along the way.
 About 4:00 pm, just after ascending a hill, the Union column halted because the Confederates were well-placed below in a ravine, filled with timber and underbrush.
 The Confederates launched attacks up the hill, capturing a six-gun Ohio battery, while the Federals counterattacked from the ridge.
 Fighting, which Price later stated he had “never seen surpassed,” continued until after dark; the Union troops camped for the night behind the ridge.
 Price had redeployed troops from Ord’s front to fight against Rosecrans’ troops.
 Ord did nothing, later proclaiming that he never heard any fighting and, therefore, never engaged the enemy; Grant also remarked that he had heard no sounds of battle.

 Battle of Corinth (October 3-4, 1862) – Also referred to as the Second Battle of Corinth, this skirmish took place in Alcorn County, Mississippi under Union commander Major General William S. Rosecrans and Confederate Major General Earl Van Dorn.
-After the Battle of Iuka, Major General Sterling Price’s Confederate Army of the West marched from Baldwyn to Ripley where it joined Major General Earl Van Dorn’s Army of West Tennessee.
-Van Dorn was the senior officer and took command of the combined force numbering about 22,000 men.
-The Rebels marched to Pocahontas on October 1st, and then moved southeast toward Corinth.
+After the Battle of Iuka, Major General Sterling Price’s Confederate Army of the West marched from Baldwyn to Ripley, joining Major General Earl Van Dorn’s Army of West Tennessee.
+Van Dorn was the senior officer and took command of the combined force, numbering about 22,000 men.
+The Rebels marched to Pocahontas on October 1st and then moved southeast toward Corinth.
 They hoped to seize Corinth and then sweep into middle Tennessee.
-Since the Siege of Corinth, in the spring, Union forces had erected various fortifications, an inner and intermediate line, to protect Corinth, an important transportation center.
+Since the Siege of Corinth, Union forces had erected various fortifications in the spring, an inner and intermediate line, to protect Corinth, an important transportation center.

 With the Confederate approach, the Federals, numbering about 23,000, occupied the outer line of fortifications and placed men in front of them.
-Van Dorn arrived within three miles of Corinth at 10:00 am on October 3rd and moved into some fieldworks that the Confederates had erected for the Siege of Corinth.
+Van Dorn arrived within three miles of Corinth at 10:00 am on October 3rd and moved into some fieldworks that the Confederates had erected for Corinth’s Siege.